apache/spark/UPDATING.md

 Updating to `google-cloud-storage >= 1.16` changes the signature of the upstream `client.get_bucket()` method from `get_bucket(bucket_name: str)` to `get_bucket(bucket_or_name: Union[str, Bucket])`.
 This method is not directly exposed by the airflow hook, but any code accessing the connection directly (`GoogleCloudStorageHook().get_conn().get_bucket(...)` or similar) will need to be updated.

+### Export MySQL timestamps as UTC

+`MySqlToGoogleCloudStorageOperator` now exports TIMESTAMP columns as UTC by default, rather than using the default timezone of the MySQL server.
+This is the correct behavior for use with BigQuery, since BigQuery assumes that TIMESTAMP columns without time zones are in UTC.
+To preserve the previous behavior, set `ensure_utc` to `False.`

 ### Removal of Mesos Executor

 The Mesos Executor is removed from the code base as it was not widely used and not maintained.
 [Mailing List Discussion on deleting it](https://lists.apache.org/list.html?dev@airflow.apache.org:lte=1M:mesos).

 ### Increase standard Dataproc disk sizes